IgnaceMenace/QuickMenu/README.md

 # QuickMenu
-Rust based program you can execute whenever you want and willl pipe data into a rofi-like app launcher
+Rust or python based program you can execute whenever you want and willl pipe data into a rofi-like app launcher

 Project hasn't even started yet !

+I will decide between rust or python depending on the available libraries, I already have a few modules in my config written in python that i would just have to translate.

 # Functionalities
 - Desktop, app launcher agnostic